TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 Great!
 The `Public` share is not a default folder, and we have `READ` access to it.

-Enumerating this folder with `smbclient` we find a interesting SQL pdf:
+While enumerating this folder with `smbclient` we find an interesting SQL pdf:

 <br />